humazed/google_map_location_picker/README.md

 ## Getting Started

-Get an API key at <https://cloud.google.com/maps-platform/>.
+- Get an API key at <https://cloud.google.com/maps-platform/>.

-and don't forget to enable in <https://console.cloud.google.com/google/maps-apis/>
+- And don't forget to enable the following APIs in <https://console.cloud.google.com/google/maps-apis/>
   - Maps SDK for Android
   - Maps SDK for iOS
   - Places API
   - Geolocation API
   - Geocoding API

+- And ensure to enable billing for the project.

 ### Android